cloudflare/workers-sdk/.changeset/poor-carrots-bathe.md

 "miniflare": minor
 ---

-feat: bind `this` to current `Miniflare` instance in custom service binding handlers
+feat: pass `Miniflare` instance as argument to custom service binding handlers

-Previously, `this` was unbound in function-valued `serviceBindings`.
-This change binds it to the current `Miniflare` instance, for easy access to the correct bindings when re-using service functions across instances.
+This change adds a new `Miniflare`-typed parameter to function-valued service binding handlers.
+This provides easy access to the correct bindings when re-using service functions across instances.

 <!--prettier-ignore-start-->